-When switching tasks, the OS saves the current context and restores the context of the process that it will execute.
+When switching tasks, the OS saves the current context and restores that it will execute.

 The Operating System Operations on Processes

 The operating system creates, schedules, and terminates the processes.
 Processes must sometimes cooperate and share data.

 The operating system offers communication means between processes: IPC and naming facilities: